VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/README.md

     	The maximum duration for query execution (default 30s) -search.maxQueueDuration duration
     	The maximum time the search request waits for execution when -search.maxConcurrentRequests limit is reached; see also -search.maxQueryDuration (default 10s)
-  -select.maxSortBufferSize size
-    	Query results from /select/logsql/query are automatically sorted by _time if their summary size doesn't exceed this value; otherwise, query results are streamed in the response without sorting; too big value for this flag may result in high memory usage since the sorting is performed in memory
-    	Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 1048576) -storageDataPath string
+  -storageDataPath string
     	Path to directory with the VictoriaLogs data; see https://docs.victoriametrics.com/VictoriaLogs/#storage (default "victoria-logs-data")
   -storage.minFreeDiskSpaceBytes size